A list of financial advisers for schools that need to buy external financial advice and what to think about before choosing a supplier.

 Find a financial adviser

 We’ve compiled a list of companies that can provide financial advice to schools.

-It only includes suppliers who have added themselves to the list so is not exhaustive.
+It only includes suppliers who have added themselves to the list so is not complete.
 Their services have not been checked by the Department for Education and being on the list is not an endorsement.

 Email firstname.lastname@example.org if you think a supplier should be removed from the list.

 You should always follow your own procurement process when buying goods or services.
 Read the buying for schools guidance on how to buy services for your school.

 Before you approach a supplier, decide how you’ll assess them and what factors are most important to you.
 Think about:

 - supplier experience

 Involve at least 3 suppliers in a competitive process.
 Send them: